gbif/hp-antarctic/README.md

 ## Sites

-Ongoing translations on `master` branch can be viewed at UAT: https://hp-antarctic.gbif-uat.org/
+Ongoing translations on `master` branch can be viewed at staging: https://hp-antarctic.gbif-staging.org/

-Translations on `master` branch are hidden for staging as it is still in development.

 ## Running the site locally